profsmith89/ctps/_sources/welcome.md

 Every computational concept and programming language feature I cover is taught within the context of a problem to be solved.
 I'll encourage you to work through each problem, and periodically, I'll give you the chance to practice what you've learned through a programming challenge, which builds upon the problem or problems we recently solved.
 These projects will both deepen your understanding of the concepts covered and develop your skills as someone capable of using computation to solve real-world problems.

-**Learning to problem solve in three acts.** Structurally, the book segments the problems into three acts.
+## Learning to problem solve in three acts

+Structurally, the book segments the problems into three acts.
 The acts correspond to the stages I see in your evolution from someone just learning to write your own scripts to someone that uses programming and computational thinking as skills in your everyday work.

 * **Act I** (the setup) assumes a novice status.
 It introduces you to the steps involved in problem solving with computers, and it illustrates these steps through the solving of nine, easy-to-understand challenges.
 Each challenge highlights a skill that you'll use often in working with computers.
     * The problems in the chapters are ordered so that each builds upon the previous, introducing you to new computational ideas and concepts.